 MAXIMUM of 6-minutes.
 Excerpts or single movements from multi-movement works will be accepted, if they are presented with coherent beginnings and endings.

 Submissions must be completed no later than July 15, 2024 at 11:59 pm (CT).

 - Selected composers will be notified by August 15, 2024.

-- Participants must attend the rehearsals, concert, and professional development workshops held in Winnipeg, MB, from January 24 – 29, 2024 as part of the WSO’s Winnipeg New Music Festival.
-Optionally, participants are also welcome to stay for the remainder of the WNMF, which concludes on Feb 2, 2024.
+- Participants must attend the rehearsals, concert, and professional development workshops held in Winnipeg, MB, in late January, 2025 as part of the WSO’s Winnipeg New Music Festival.
+Optionally, participants are also welcome to stay for the remainder of the WNMF, which concludes early February, 2025.

 - Every successful applicant’s $1,500 participation fee will be waived (Funded by the WSO Canadian Voice Fund and the Williamson Foundation for Music).

 - Participants will receive an honorarium to assist with their travel and accommodations to/from Winnipeg.
 Any additional expenses incurred are solely the responsibility of the participants.

 - Participants must provide professional, legible orchestral parts and scores in PDF format, prepared according to guidelines established by the Major Orchestral Librarians Association (MOLA).